 “I understand this is a very controversial issue with strong feelings about body cameras on both sides,” Antani said.
 “And we just want to be open and transparent and listen to people and be open to change.”

-Civil liberty proponents Tuesday called House Bill 585 “a mixed bag” while public records advocates and the state’s police union said it needs further study.
+Civil liberty proponents Tuesday called the bill “a mixed bag” while public records advocates and the state’s police union said it needs further study.

 The Miamisburg Republican’s bill is one of two Ohio proposals in recent months targeting police body cameras use.